 2020 etc. Datetimes can also be represented as a continuous feature by converting them to integer timestamps.

 Images are represented as the GD resource type.
 A resource is a special variable that holds a reference to some external data such as an image file.
 For this reason, resources must eventually be converted into a scalar type for compatibility with a learner.
 In the case of images, they will most often be converted to raw color channel data by reading the RGB values of each pixel.

 Text data are a product of a process called language communication and can be viewed as an encoding of many individual features.
 Initially, text blobs are imported as categorical, however, they have little meaning as a category because the features are still encoded in the language.
 Thus, import text blobs as simple strings and use a preprocessing step to extract features such as word counts, weighted term frequencies, or word embeddings.

 What about NULL?#

-Null values are often used to indicate the absence of a value, however since it does not give any information as to the type of the variable that is missing, it is rather meaningless inside of Rubix ML as a datum.
+Null values are often used to indicate the absence of a value, however since it does not give any information as to the type of the variable that is missing, it cannot be used in a dataset.
 Instead, represent missing values as either

 NaN for continuous variables or use a separate category (such as